Tanmay-Gupta01/Python-training/day1/readme.md

 ## 2.2.
 Values and Data Types

-1. **Research:**
-   - What is a value in Python?
-   - Identify different data types in Python (e.g., integers, floats, strings, booleans).
-2. **Fun Fact:**
-   - Python is dynamically typed — you don’t need to declare the type of a variable when you create one.

 1. What is a value in Python?
     - In Python, a value is any piece of data that a program manipulates.
 It can be a number, text, or more complex data like lists or dictionaries.
 Every value belongs to a specific data type.

 2. Identify different data types in Python (e.g., integers, floats, strings, booleans).
-    - # Python Data Types

 ## 1. Numeric Types
 Python supports different types of numbers: